WillD88/Paperback/src/help/guides/getting-started.md

 :::

 ::: warning Warning
-This requires iOS 13.3+ or iPadOS 13.4+, the app will CRASH otherwise.
-Paperback is NOT designed for any iOS below.
+Paperback was built for iOS and iPadOS 13.4+, but may work with iOS 13.3 using Jailbreak at the cost of being unstable.
 :::

 ### AltStore instructions for Mac